 While you walk the path, you will get to witness the city’s scenic beauty and thus you will get to have a perfect situation for some of the most amazing pics for Instagram.
 I stopped on the way at several places and clicked lots of pics.
 Now as I travel alone and I don’t even carry a tripod, so I have to face little challenges while clicking photos.
 I click with my smartphone and I click with my camera.
 Sometimes I combine both the camera to come up with some interesting and amazing clicks.

 Where is Galtaji Temple located?

 The temple is almost 10KM eat of the pink city built within mountain pass.
-It is said that Diwan Rao Kriparam built the present temple of Galtaji in 16th century.
+It is said that Diwan Rao Kriparam built the present temple of Galtaji in the 16th century.
 He was a courtier of Swai Jai Singh II.
 The main Galtaji temple is built with pink stones.
-You will find several carved pillars, rounded roofs, pavilions, painted walls and monkeys, not to forget.
-There are seven pools which are created by natural spring and waterfalls.
-Among these, Galta kund is known to be the holiest one.
-It is believed that is never dries.
-People come here to bathe almost all the year but specially on Makar Sakranti.
+You will find several carved pillars, rounded roofs, pavilions, painted walls, and monkeys, not to forget.
+There are seven pools that are created by natural spring and waterfalls.
+Among these, Galta Kund is known to be the holiest one.
+It is believed that is never dried.
+People come here to bathe almost all the year but especially on Makar Sakranti.

 Monkeys at Galtaji Temple Jaipur

 One thing that you will find in abundance here are the monkeys.
 From the entry gate to the main temple, there are monkeys everywhere.
 Sita Ram Ji temple is also referred to as the monkey temple.
 The temple is lying abandoned and is home to these monkeys.
 National Geographic Channel featured these monkeys in its Rebel Monkeys series and several other documentaries have been shot here.
 There are two breeds of monkeys at Galtaji temple Jaipur.
 One is the langur and the other is rhesus macaque.
 If you are in Jaipur and planning to tour the city’s culture and heritage, do visit this place.